Basis for the establishment of effective management of Yaguas II National Park

 SERNANP

-The National Service of Natural Areas Protected by the State - SERNANP is in charge of directing and establishing the technical and administrative criteria for the conservation of Natural Protected Areas - NPAs, and to ensure the maintenance of biological diversity.
+The National Service of Natural Protected Areas - SERNANP is responsible for directing and establishing the technical and administrative criteria for the conservation of Natural Protected Areas - ANP, and for safeguarding the maintenance of biological diversity.

 Location: